guillim/nextjs-boilerplate/prisma/README.md

 ### Schema / Models

 - At first, we want to run `npx prisma migrate dev --name init` to creates SQL migration & run this migration file.
 It will init your Postgres database.
+You may sometimes need to run `npx prisma generate` for the prisma client.

 - We already created basics in the directory called `prisma`.
 Check out the file called `schema.prisma`, which contains your models.
 This is where you can define your database tables, and update it.